johnlane/xplane-utils/README.md

 ### xpstart

 `xpstart` launches a new multi-headed X-Plane session.
-It launches a new X-Server (it assumes an appropriate xorg.conf with sufficient X-screens configured).
+It launches a new X-Server.
+It assumes an appropriately configured xorg.conf that has sufficient X-screens configured.
+This can be the system's default configuration or a custom configuration for X-Plane which can be provided in `/etc/X11/xorg.xplane.conf.d`.
+A custom configuration may be useful when running X-Plane from an existing desktop environment where its xorg configuration differs from what is optimal for X-Plane.

 The X-Plane copies are assumed to be called `master-centre`, `slave-left` and `slave-right`.